exasol/virtual-schemas/jdbc-adapter/README.md

   SCHEMA_NAME     = 'default';
 ```

-Explore the tables in the virtual schema:
+Now we can explore the tables in the virtual schema, just like for a regular schema:
 ```sql
 OPEN SCHEMA hive;
 SELECT * FROM cat;
 DESCRIBE clicks;
 ```

-Run queries on the virtual tables:
+You can run arbitrary queries on the virtual tables.
 ```sql
 SELECT count(*) FROM clicks;
 SELECT DISTINCT USER_ID FROM clicks;
 ```

+Behind the scenes, an ```IMPORT FROM JDBC``` statement will be executed which obtains the data needed from the data source to fulfil the query.
+The EXASOL database interacts with the adapter to pushdown as much as possible (e.g. filters, aggregations or order by/limit), while considering the capabilities of the data source.

-Combine virtual and native tables in a query:
+Let's combine a virtual and a native tables in a query:
 ```
 SELECT * from clicks JOIN native_schema.users on clicks.userid = users.id;
 ```